The UWM Center for Excellence in Teaching and Learning and the Graduate School are pleased to welcome submissions for the 2023 Teaching Fellow Award.

 - Describe a time you helped someone else (or a group of others) improve their teaching.

-Letter of Recommendation from faculty/staff member(s) (3 page max)
+Letter of Recommendation from faculty/staff member(s) (2-page max.)

-The Letter of Recommendation should speak to the applicant’s excellence in the classroom, experience training or helping other teachers, commitment to improving their own and other’s teaching, and their passion, dedication, or unique approach to teaching.
-Letters of Recommendation that include specific examples of these qualities will be looked on more favorably.
+The Letter of Recommendation should speak to the applicant’s qualifications.
+Letters of Recommendation that include specific examples will be looked on more favorably.

 - Outline of the session, which will include how the presenter will engage the audience (e.g., media, discussion, collaborative pairs, collaboration, etc.)